VRB95/PyQt2Arduino/README.md

 </p>

 ##### Application Usage
+1. Install the library
-1. Upload Display_Text.ini
+2. Upload Display_Text.ini
-2. Open PyQt2Arduino and check "Use Default Settings"
+3. Open PyQt2Arduino and check "Use Default Settings"
-3. Go to Display tab
+4. Go to Display tab
-4. Click on Connect button
+5. Click on Connect button
-5. Type whatever you want to be displayed on 16x2 lcd and click Send
+6. Type whatever you want to be displayed on 16x2 lcd and click Send

 <p align="center">
   <img src="img\screen_3.png" alt="screenshot_1">